-Most pastry dough recipes include a solid shortening as well as dry ingredients, and in order to combine them properly, you need to mix them a certain way.
+Many pastry dough recipes include a solid shortening as well as dry ingredients, and in order to combine them properly, you need to mix them a certain way.
 This is referred to as "cutting in."
-The term means to work the two elements with two knives or a pastry blender until well mixed.
-You will often see the direction to "cut in" in recipes for biscuits, scones, pie crust, and other pastry that is meant to be flaky when baked.
+The term means to work the two elements together with two knives or a pastry blender to the specifications of the recipe.
+You will often see the direction to "cut in" in recipes for biscuits, scones, and pie crusts to obtain flakiness once baked.

 Why to Cut In

 The purpose of cutting butter or solid shortening into flour is to create a flaky texture in pie pastry and cookies.
 This flaky texture is developed by coating the flour proteins with shortening, interrupting the gluten formation.
 Small pieces of shortening will remain whole, keeping the shortening separate from the dry ingredients when baked—this separation is what creates the flakiness in the finished product.